SESAME-Synchrotron/XAFSScanTool/docs/source/runScan.rst

 The step unit can be either in eV or K. When eV is chosen, the "step" is used as energy incerment value across the interval starting from "start" until reaching the "end" energies.
 By choosing K as step unit, the energy increase size (step size) increases as the scan moves further above the edge.

-.. note:: "The EXAFS region is most naturally thought of as a function of k.
+.. note:: "The XAFS region is most naturally thought of as a function of k.
 Because E is proportional to the square of K, features will tend to broaden and reduce in amplitude as getting further above the edge.
 In addition, the signal falls off with increasing energy, further reducing the amplitude of features high above the edge."" reference: XAFS for every one, page 161, point# 3

 The equations of calulating DCM energy with K step unit are shown below: